 Despite all of the supplements and other supposed solutions to menopause weight gain that are available these days, there’s no magic formula for stopping it.
 Under your doctor’s supervision, you can minimize menopause-related weight gain with a healthy lifestyle.
 This includes eating fewer calories, exercising regularly, and building muscle.

-According to the Mayo Clinic, most women need to eat 200 fewer calories per day once they reach their 50s.
+According to the Mayo Clinic, most women need to take in 200 fewer calories per day once they reach their 50s compared to when they were younger.
+Try to avoid extra calorie sources that don’t provide nutrition, such as sweetened drinks and sodas.

 You can address multiple muscle groups with a full routine, including arms, legs, glutes, and abs.
 It’s important that you don’t overdo it — you’ll only increase your risk for injuries.
-The Mayo Clinic recommends a routine of twice a week to gain adequate results.
+The Mayo Clinic recommends strength training twice a week for adequate results.

 Despite making significant lifestyle changes, some women still have difficulties with their weight after menopause.
-If you continue to gain weight despite cutting calories and exercising regularly, you should see your doctor, as this could be indicative of an underlying health issue.
+If you continue to gain weight despite cutting calories and exercising regularly, you should see your doctor, as this could be a sign of an underlying health issue.